sbt/website/src/sphinx/Launcher/GettingStarted.md

 --------

 A user downloads the launcher jar and creates a script to run it.
-In this documentation, the script will be assumed to be called launch.
-For unix, the script would look like: java -jar sbt-launcher.jar "\$@"
+In this documentation, the script will be assumed to be called `launch`.
+For unix, the script would look like: `java -jar sbt-launcher.jar "$@"`

 The user can now launch servers and applications which provide sbt launcher configuration.